Ethyle Cooke

-Ethyle Cooke (August 4, 1880 - April 20, 1949) was an American silent film actress of the 1910s.
-In 1915, she married another prominent silent film actor of the time, Harry Benham.
+Ethyle Cooke (August 4, 1885 – April 20, 1949) was an American silent film actress of the 1910s. she married another prominent silent film actor of the time, Harry Benham.
 Cooke starred in many popular films, such as A Small Town Girl, Stronger than Death, and The Fugitive.

 Background

-Ethyle Cooke was born August 4, 1880, in Lynn, Massachusetts.
+Ethyle Cooke was born Ethel Cook on August 4, 1885, in Lynn, Massachusetts.
 She grew up in her hometown, and was educated at the Girls' Latin School in nearby Boston.
 She began her stage career early when, at the age of 12, she performed at the Boston Museum (even though she had been tap dancing since the age of 6).
+She made her stage debut in Little Red Riding Hood.
+Later theatrical productions included Peggy from Paris, Woodland, and Madame Sherry.